omardelarosa/osc-browser-visualizers/public/sqcr-demo/md/generative-hip-hop-slides.md

 class: center, middle

-# So what is Music?
+# So what is music?

 ---